jeenalee/til/README.md

 20160510
 `class` and `object` in Scala: `object` can be thought of as a singleton object of a `class`.
 In some ways, `object` can be thought of creating an anonymous `class`.
 While a `class` is a description of something, `object` is a special implementation of some `class`.

+20160516
+For detecting edges in an image, use gradient orientation and magnitude.